Palazzo Parking Valet, Self Parking , Map & Fees

 There are separate pick-up locations when you’re ready to retrieve your car from the valet.
 This is a designated area that’s underground at the Palazzo, but don’t worry.
 It’s easy to access and offers plenty of comfort and amenities while you’re waiting for your car to arrive.

-EV Charging & Parking
+EV Charging

 If you’d rather self-park, there is one charging station next to the employment center, which is on level P2.
 There are also three GE charging stations on level P4.

-Oversized Parking
+Oversized and RV Parking

-The Palazzo doesn’t offer any oversize parking on-site.
+The Palazzo doesn’t offer any oversized parking on-site.
 Between them and the Venetian, there are limited oversized vehicle options.
 Over-sized vehicles must meet height restrictions and be between 6 ft 8″ and 8 ft 3″ to use the oversized parking area.

 FAQs